 - Bank statements showing consistent transfers to your personal account

-Common mistakes that get applications rejected
+Common mistakes that get applications delayed or rejected

 1. Using IPREM instead of SMI